-Chronic lymphocytic leukemia (CLL) is a type of cancer that starts from cells that become certain white blood cells (called lymphocytes) in the bone marrow.
+Chronic lymphocytic leukemia (CLL) is the most common leukemia in adults.
+It's a type of cancer that starts in cells that become certain white blood cells (called lymphocytes) in the bone marrow.
 The cancer (leukemia) cells start in the bone marrow but then go into the blood.

-In CLL, the leukemia cells often build up slowly over time, and many people don't have any symptoms for at least a few years.
-In time, the cells can spread to other parts of the body, including the lymph nodes, liver, and spleen.
+In CLL, the leukemia cells often build up slowly.
+Many people don't have any symptoms for at least a few years.
+But over time, the cells grow and spread to other parts of the body, including the lymph nodes, liver, and spleen.

-Leukemia is a cancer that starts in the blood-forming cells of the bone marrow.
-When one of these cells changes and becomes a leukemia cell, it no longer matures normally.
+Leukemia is cancer that starts in the blood-forming cells of the bone marrow.
+When one of these cells changes and becomes a leukemia cell, it no longer matures the way it should and grows out of control.
 Often, it divides to make new cells faster than normal.
 Leukemia cells also don't die when they should.
 This allows them to build up in the bone marrow, crowding out normal cells.
-At some point, leukemia cells leave the bone marrow and spill into the bloodstream, often causing the number of white blood cells in the blood to increase.
+At some point, leukemia cells leave the bone marrow and spill into the bloodstream.
+This increases the number of white blood cells in the blood.
 Once in the blood, leukemia cells can spread to other organs, where they can prevent other cells in the body from functioning normally.

 Leukemia is different from other types of cancer that start in organs like the lungs, colon, or breast and then spread to the bone marrow.
 Cancers that start elsewhere and then spread to the bone marrow are not leukemia.

 Knowing the exact type of leukemia helps doctors better predict each patient's outlook and select the best treatment.